|

-Although I owned my first Chesapeake in 1976, I don't consider myself as having started a breeding program until 1979 when my first litter was produced.
+I owned my first Chesapeake in 1976, however I don't consider myself as having started a breeding program until 1979 when my first litter was produced.
 Here is a short history of how I got started in Chesapeakes and where things are today.

 I owe my start in Chesapeake’s to Sam Johnson.
 In 1970 when I was 13 yrs old, Sam introduced me to the breed through hunting.
 He also taught me what a Chesapeake should be as a family dog as well as a hunting dog.
 In 1976 he gave to me as a gift, my first Chesapeake.
 Her call name was Toby.
 She came from James Masik in Wisconsin.
 Toby came to be Ch.
 Irish’s Shining Princess.
 She excelled at upland hunting and is the foundation of my breeding program.

-Also at the DKC show, several people upon seeing Toby’s photo, told me I should show her.
+Also at that same DKC show, several people upon seeing Toby’s photo, told me I should show her.
 So with some introductory pointers from Kyle James of Jala Kennel, I taught myself and Toby how to show.
 Right after I started showing Toby I met John Wood of Blustrywood Kennel.
 John became my other primary mentor.
 He not only refined my showing skills, but also taught me how proper structure and movement were so important in the breed.

 Toby was bred one more time in 1981 to Griffin – BISS Ch.
 Wyndham’s Algonquin TDX WD, owned by Gerald & Helen Szostak and Ed Atkins, Bred by Ed.
 A bitch named Jackie came from that litter.